Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

 \Proof Let $(W,\PP_W)=(F\times I,\partial F\times I)$ be a pared $I$-bundle whose pared fundamental group $(K,\PP_K)$ is quasi-isometric to $(G,\PP_G)$.
 If $\partial F=\emptyset$, the conclusion follows from Theorem \ref{thm:qi surfaces}.
 Otherwise $K$ is a free group and by Theorem \ref{thm:free}, $G$ has a free finite index subgroup $H$.
 The induced paring $(H,\PP_H)$ given by Fact \ref{fact:inducedparing} is thus quasi-isometric to $(W,\PP_W)$.
 Considering a finite volume hyperbolic structure on the interior of $F$ and applying Proposition \ref{prop:qisomgfk}, we see that $\partial\cus (K,\PP_K)$ is homeomorphic to $S^1$.
 By Theorem \ref{thm:qisomgg} $\partial\cus (H,\PP_H)$ is also homeomorphic to a circle and by Proposition \ref{prop:relstructure} and \cite[Theorem 2]{otal:equivlibre}, $(H,\PP_H)$ is the pared fundamental group of a pared $I$-bundle. \endp

-To prove the quasi-isometric rigidity of pared fundamental groups of acylindrical hyperbolic manifold, we first establish the rigidity of their action on their limit set.
+To prove the quasi-isometric rigidity of pared fundamental groups of acylindrical hyperbolic manifold{s}, we first establish the rigidity of their action on their limit set.

-\begin{theorem} If a finitely generated group $G$ acts minimally as a geometrically finite convergence group by quasi-M\"obius mappings on the limit set of a geometrically finite Kleinian group $K$ (with infinite covolume) whose convex core has totally geodesic boundary, then $G$ is commensurable to $K$. \end{theorem}
+\begin{theorem} If a finitely generated group $G$ acts minimally as a geometrically finite convergence group by quasi-M\"obius mappings on the limit set of a geometrically finite Kleinian group $K$ with infinite covolume whose convex core has totally geodesic boundary, then {$G$ has a finite index subgroup which is isomorphic to and has the same action on $\Lambda_K$ as a finite index subgroup of $K$.} \end{theorem}

 We start with a preliminary rigidity result concerning quasi-M\"obius mappings.
 A {\it Schottky set} is the complement of a family of at least three pairwise disjoint open round discs of $\cbar$.

 \begin{theorem}[Bonk, Kleiner and Merenkov \cite{bonk:kleiner:merenkov}] Any quasi-M\"obius selfmap of a Schottky set of measure zero is the restriction of a M\"obius transformation. \end{theorem}